RickardPettersson/RustPlus_Toolbox/README.md

 ## Features

 - **Live server time** displayed in a large, easy-to-read clock with a day/night indicator
+- **Game time in taskbar** — when the window is minimized, the current in-game time is shown in the taskbar title
 - **Player count & queue** updated every 60 seconds
 - **Sunrise & sunset times** so you always know when night is coming
 - **Smart Switch buttons** — toggle lights, turrets or any smart switch directly from the app, with green/red colour coding for on/off state
 - **Real-time entity updates** — switch states update instantly when changed in-game
+- **Live entity pairing** — pair new entities in-game while the app is running; Smart Switches appear as buttons immediately without restarting
+- **FCM push notification listener** — listens for all Rust+ push notifications (alarms, player events, news, pairings) in the background with auto-reconnect
+- **Discord webhook alerts** — send alarm notifications to Discord with customizable messages and user mentions, configurable per server or per individual Smart Alarm
 - **Automatic FCM registration** — first-run wizard handles Firebase Cloud Messaging setup, Steam linking, and server pairing
 - **Persistent configuration** — credentials and server list are saved locally so you only pair once